pachyderm/pachyderm/doc/docs/2.1.x/how-tos/jupyterlab-extension/index.md

 Replace the image name with your own image otherwise.

-### Deploy The Extension On JupyterHub In Kubernetes With Helm
+### Adding The Extension To Your JupyterHub Deployment With Helm

 !!!
 Info
     Find the complete installation instructions of JupyterHub on Kubernetes in [Jupyterhub for Kubernetes documentation](https://zero-to-jupyterhub.readthedocs.io/en/latest/#setup-jupyterhub){target=_blank}.